 3. Once all of the listed veggies are chopped and in the crock pot, add the water or broth to fill the pot.
 Do not fill to the brim.
 Leave a couple of inches of space to allow the veggies to swell while cooking.

-6. Cover the crock pot and set to a low heat.
+6. Cover the crock pot and set the heat to low.
 Cook for 8-10 hours.
 This can be left on overnight or throughout the day.

-7. After the cooking process is over, add the apple cider vinegar and salt to taste.
-Add any more black pepper or cayenne if needed.
+7. After the cooking process is over, add in the apple cider vinegar and salt to taste (I would start with 1/2 teaspoon).
+Add any more black pepper or cayenne pepper if needed.

-8. Serve, enjoy and feel a sense of grounding immerse.
-There’s not much better way to connect with the Earth then to take in the roots of Her soil, as it nourishes our inner being.
+8. Serve, enjoy, and feel a sense of grounding immerse.
+There’s not much better way to connect with the Earth then to take in the roots of Her soil.

 9. If there are leftovers, store in the fridge to eat off of throughout the week.
-This recipe will typically last 5-7 days.
+This recipe will typically last 5 to 6 days.

-10. This stew recipe can be made vegan, vegetarian or for the meat lovers, depending on your individual needs.
+10. This stew recipe can be made vegan, vegetarian, or by including meat, depending on your individual needs.
 It is naturally gluten-free and grain-free.
-However, if you are able to eat quinoa, I also recommend cooking this separately and serving the stew over the quinoa.
+However, if you are able to eat grains, I definitely recommend cooking some quinoa, rice, or millet separately and serving the stew over them.
 Yum!!
 I have tried all of the above options and they are all great!
 Feel free to share your cooking experiences with us in the comment section below!